Skip to main content

 What the 3-Pack got right

 Google's local pack was a brilliant interface for its time.
 You search "plumber near me," you get three options with ratings, reviews, and a map.
-It surfaced the most relevant businesses quickly, and it created clear winnersthose three spots at the top.
+It surfaced the most relevant businesses quickly, and it created clear winners: those three spots at the top.

 Businesses responded by optimizing for local SEO.
 Google Business Profile became critical.
 Review collection became critical.
 Proximity, relevance, and prominence were the signals that mattered.